NES / Famicom Architecture

 Spectrogram of the VRC6’s Sawtooth channel.

-This is quite a requirement for digital equipment and it’s naturally unaffordable for a game cartridge (it may not even need such perfection!).
-So, similarly to the APU’s triangle waves, the VRC6 sequences Sawtooth waves in 7 cycles (and thus produces similar step ladder effects).
+This is quite a requirement for digital equipment and is naturally unaffordable for a game cartridge (which may not even need such perfection!).
+So, similarly to the APU’s triangle waves, the VRC6 sequences Sawtooth waves in 7 cycles (and thus produces similar step-ladder effects).

-Consequently, the respective spectrogram is very messy, the VRC6’s approximation techniques fill the wave with extra harmonics in many places.
+Consequently, the respective spectrogram appears very cluttered, as the VRC6’s approximation techniques fill the wave with extra harmonics in various places.

 Conclusion

 Well, it seems that the NES’ synthetic waveforms are nowhere near shaped as the theory dictates.
 Does this mean the APU is flawed?
-No!
-The way the APU was designed ended up granting this console unique and identifiable sounds - and these properties, whether intentional or not, made the spectrograms display unusual results.
+Not at all!
+The design of the APU ultimately gave this console its unique and identifiable sounds - these characteristics, whether intentional or not, made the spectrograms display unusual patterns.

-As a side note, perfect geometry may be pleasant to look at with our eyes, but curiously enough, our ears are not particularly fond of waveforms with perfect edges! (you may start hearing popping noises).
+As a side note, while perfect geometry may be visually appealing, our ears are surprisingly less receptive to waveforms with excellent edges! (you may start hearing popping noises).

-Looking forward, sound analysis using spectrograms will come in handy in other articles, whether it’s for a simple analysis or for making comparisons with other systems.
-Please note that these graphs are not the mother lode tool by all means, especially with sound samples that have been mixed up with too many channels/instruments (greatly difficulting its decomposition).
-But I think they will provide a solid start for any kind of objective study.
+Looking ahead, sound analysis using spectrograms will prove useful in other articles, whether for simple analysis or for comparing different systems.
+However, it is important to note that these graphs are not the mother lode tool by all means, especially with sound samples that have been mixed with too many channels or instruments, which can complicate their decomposition.
+Nevertheless, they provide a solid foundation for any kind of objective study.

 Games